sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 Thus, we take the set of stimuli from Baker et al. (2022), which comprises 9 categories of animals, each containing 40 original and frankenstein silhouettes.
 To reproduce experiments from Baker et al. (2022) without a classifier, we sample a normal silhouette from each category and one frankenstein silhouette.
-We compute the cosine similarity between the frankenstein silhouettes and all others and define the accuracy as how often the cosine similarity between the frankenstein and the category-matching normal silhouette is the largest (frankenstein test).
+We compute the cosine similarity between the frankenstein silhouette and all normal silhouettes and define the accuracy as how often the cosine similarity between the frankenstein and the category-matching normal silhouette is the largest (frankenstein test).
 To assess the relative performance, we apply the procedure again after replacing the frankenstein silhouette by another normal silhouette (normal test).
 Finally, we compute the configural sensitivity as the difference of performance between the success